joealsaaidah/my-blog-nextjs-course-/README.md

 yarn add
 ```

+then, add the enviroment veriables for the database connection.
+This project uses mongodb. remane the file next.config1.js to next.config.js, then add your credentials:

+mongodb_username: "your username",
+mongodb_password: "your password",
+mongodb_clustername: "cluster name",
+mongodb_database: "database name",

-then, run the development server:
+now, you can run the development server:

 ```bash
 npm run dev